Instagram Icon Youtube Icon

 Treatment Approach

-An In-depth look at The Rose House
+An In-Depth Look At The Rose House

 In order to provide the best possible treatment for women suffering from addiction, underlying issues of trauma and mental health need to be addressed.
 At The Rose House, we focus on the whole person by promoting psychological, emotional, physical, spiritual, and cognitive healing.
 We offer Gender-Specific, evidence-based treatment, which studies show is most effective with women experiencing addiction and dual diagnoses.
 Our treatment is provided in an excellent healing environment.